A Blog Solution With Coexisting Themes

 }

-The first rule redirects all .html suffixes, to be compatible with general static themes; The second rule proxies all requests back to the root page, which is a necessary configuration for Aurora on Vercel; Although these two rules conflict, Vercel chooses to comply with the former when there’s a conflict, and it works fine.
+The first rule redirects all .html suffixes to be compatible with general static themes; The second rule reverse proxies all requests to the root page, which is required for Aurora on Vercel; The two rules are actually conflicting, but when conflicts occur, Vercel chooses to follow the one that appears first, and it works fine.

-For many static page hosting sites, there is the feature of Pretty URL, which removes the .html suffix from the URL, but Vercel does not have this feature.
-If you want to use it, you must configure another vercel.json:
+For many static page hosting sites, there is a Pretty URL feature that removes the .html suffix from URLs, but Vercel does not have it.
+If you want to use it, you need to configure another vercel.json:

 1